GioiaMancini/PetDetect/README.md

 # PetDetect - Android App to recognize your pet through AI :cat: :dog: :mag:

+(One day project)

 Authors: Christian Brignone, Gioia Mancini

-(One day projects)

 This Android app allows the user to recognize each of his/her pets.